-The Navigation/GUI Prototype will demonstrate how you have structured your project and show the majority of your interface design.
+The Splash Animation + Navigation/GUI Prototype will demonstrate how you have structured your project and show the majority of your interface design.
 The prototype should include a clearly defined internal structure on the time line (as demonstrated in tutorials), clearly show the main screen elements of the project, and an example of each major screen of the project.
 The Development Strategies document should outline how you plan to develop your project including a breakdown of each screen and the assets required.
+The Splash Animation will demonstrate your skill in applying Flash animation techniques to produce a variety of different animation effects.

 The Completed Functional Project, developed according to the project specification documents submitted in Week 3.
-Each scenario requires that you successfully integrate the 2 or more project enhancements as described under the individual project scenarios.
+Each scenario requires that you successfully integrate the specified project enhancements as described in the Project Brief.